 The ASL Interpreters of the Southern California Renaissance Pleasure Faire

 We provide interpreting services for our Deaf and Hard-of-Hearing (HoH) guests.
 Stage shows, shopping, directions, etc. are all covered to allow the best show possible.
-A schedule of Interpreted shows is given to all information booths, for each faire day.
-Each stage board also will have the interpreter symbol with a list of interpreted show.
-There will be an interpreter stationed at the info booth near the feasting commons to facilitation communication for Faire information.
-We will also provide interpreters for any Deaf/HoH person who would like to work at the Faire, for their workshops or on site meetings with their guild/booth.
-If an emergency occurs on site and an interpreter is needed, we do that too!
-We are here to make your faire experience the best it can be!
+A schedule of Interpreted shows is given to all information booths, for each Faire day.
+Each stage board also will have the interpreter symbol with a list of interpreted shows.
+There will be an interpreter stationed at the info booth near the feasting commons to facilitate communication for Faire information.
+We will also provide interpreters for any Deaf/HoH person who would like to work at the Faire, for their workshops or on-site meetings with their guild/booth.
+If an emergency occurs on-site and an interpreter is needed, we do that too!
+We are here to make your Faire experience the best it can be!

 Are you interested in having an interpreter with you for the day to interpret for you and our Marketplace vendors, interactions in the street, or other non-stage interpreting?
 Contact the director of the ASL interpreters for setting up this free service!
-We look forward to see you at the Faire!!!
+We look forward to seeing you at the Faire!

 Director: Tabatha King

-This dance troupe performs high energy, exhilarating dance in the English Country tradition — including both authentic period dances and original pieces — in bright and colorful stage shows.
+This dance troupe performs high-energy, exhilarating dance in the English Country tradition — including both authentic period dances and original pieces — in bright and colorful stage shows.
 CGD also continues the ancient and hallowed tradition of dancing around the Maypole as a celebration of springtime and revelry.
-Children are welcome to join us as we wrap the Maypole up in ribbons!

 The Court Of Misrule – Fool’s Guild